UKHO/docs/docs/software-engineering-policies/CodeReview/CodeReviewPolicy.md

 Each team **must** maintain a means of checking that all code is reviewed.
 This might consist of a report that is generated showing un-reviewed changes, or the preferred approach of a workflow within version control tooling which enforces it, e.g. via pull requests.

-## What else should be checked?
+## What else should be checked

 The review should ensure that the change set(s) **must** have a link to an associated work item.

 All change set(s) **must** have an appropriate comment explaining the change, i.e. a good commit message.

-## When must the review be completed?
+## When must the review be completed

 It is strongly advised that reviews should be completed within 1-2 days of the coding task being completed.